pryvyd9/AzgaarToCK3/Readme.md

 	- kingdom = all duchies of the same dominant culture
 	- empire = all kingdoms of the same dominant religion
 - Biome to terrain conversion is complicated and is WIP.
 - Characters are not generated yet to everyone starts as counts.
-Use "Entitled" mod to as a workaround for now.
+Use [Entitled](https://steamcommunity.com/sharedfiles/filedetails/?id=2984126808) mod to as a workaround for now.
 - No heads of religion.
 - Holy sites are mapped to random provinces/counties.
 - Cultures are mapped to random existing cultures.